danielfvm/shadow/README.md

 # Show
-Show stands for `Shaders On Wallpaper` and it can render a realtime glsl shader on your Linux desktop.
+"Show" stands for `Shaders On Wallpaper` and it renders a realtime glsl shader on your Linux desktop.
 It is compatible with many shaders from [glslsandbox.com](http://glslsandbox.com/).

-Duo to different desktop environments and window managers, there are currently 3 modes you can choose from.
+There are currently 3 available render modes:

-* background (default)
+* Background (default):
-In this mode a new window is being created.
-It is being set to the background using a `typehint`.
-This might not being supported by your window manager (e.g. i3), but should work on most desktop environments (Gnome, Xfce, Awesome, ...)
+The Show window is being set to the background using a `typehint`.
+This might not be supported by your window manager (e.g. i3), but works on most desktop environments (Gnome, Xfce, Awesome, KDE, ...)

-* root
+* Root:
-In this mode it will render the shader on the X11 root window.
+Show will render the shader on the X11 root window.
 This mode has a lot of cpu usage and wont work in most desktop environments.
-You should only use this option if you are running a window manager that does not support the `background` mode.
+This is only advised if the `background` mode does not work for you.

-* window
+* Window:
-This mode might be useful for those who want to develop a shader.
-It will create a normal window with a shader on top.
+This mode might be useful for shader developers.
+Show will create a normal window displaying the effect.

 ## Features
 * Compatible with [glslsandbox.com](http://glslsandbox.com/)
 * Three different render modes
 * Change speed & quality
 * Opacity on wallpaper
-* Mouse support
+* Mouse position support

 ## Installation
 ```